 From £50.00 to £65.00

 £50 for a 50 minute individual counselling session

 £60 for a 50 minute couples counselling session

 Payment is by cash or by bank transfer at the beginning of each session

 I am available Monday to Friday from 8am - 8pm.
-Some weekend sessions available.
+Some weekend sessions available but online only.